 The applicant provided a weed control plan to address this requirement.
 The plan is signed and appears to be prepared by an adequately qualified individual.
 The plan identifies specific weed species that have the potential to be present on site and methods to manage them.
 The plan includes weed management methods for during and after construction of the facility.
-The plan includes a description of the local seed mix proposed to be replanted at the site that was selected through coordination with the Marion County Soil and Water Conservation District.
+The plan includes a description of the local seed mix proposed to be replanted at the site and the property owner, who farms the adjacent land, reviewed the seed mix and appears to approve of its use adjacent to his farm land.
 Weed removal methods appear to be compatible with farming practices.
 This criterion appears to be met.